TGDivy/TGDivy/README.md

 ## 💬🌞

-> The goal is not to be perfect by the end, the goal is to be better today. ~ Simon Sinek
+> Silence is a source of great strength. ~ Lao Tzu

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )